jeffknupp/blog/in_progress/web-frameworks.md

 day, all a web application really does is send `HTML` to browsers.
-No matter how complicated the logic of the application, the final result is always `HTML` being sent to a browser (I'm purposely glossing over the ability for applications to respond with different types of data, like `JSON` or files, as the concept is the same).
+No matter how complicated the logic of the application, the final result is always `HTML` being sent to a browser (I'm purposely glossing over the ability for applications to respond with different types of data, like `JSON` or CSS files, as the concept is the same).

 How does the web application know *what* to send to the browser? **It sends